I build software, design processes, and make art.

 I'm Ben Bishop.
 I'm a father of three, a husband, a combat veteran, and a builder.

 I build software, make art, and design systems that help people move faster and waste less time.
-I care a lot about integrity.
-It's the thing I try to let everything else flow from.
+I care deeply about integrity — it's the core of who I am, and everything else flows from it.

 None of this would be possible without my wife Gianna.
 She's my partner in everything.
 Her support is what allows me to take risks, build things, and keep pushing forward.
 I don't do any of this alone.